GibbonEdu/docs/content/api/Gibbon/Comms/NotificationEvent/index.md

 - [addRecipient](#addrecipient)<small> — Adds a recipient to the list.
 Avoids duplicates by checking presence in the the array.</small>
 - [getRecipientCount](#getrecipientcount)<small> — Gets the current recipient count for this event.
 If called after pushNotifications() it will all include listener count.</small>
 - [sendNotifications](#sendnotifications)<small> — Collects and sends all notifications for this event, returning a send report array.</small>
+- [sendNotificationsAsBcc](#sendnotificationsasbcc)<small> — Send notifications for this event as BCC.
+Helper method to clarify the intent of the sending option.</small>
 - [pushNotifications](#pushnotifications)<small> — Adds event listeners to the recipients list, then pushes a notification for each recipient to the notification sender.</small>
 - [getEventDetails](#geteventdetails)<small> — Get the event row from the database (lazy-load)</small>